Korero Mai: Rāpihi me te hangarua

 When will the changes for recycling and rubbish happen?

 We expect that by 1 July 2021 every householder in our city will be using the new system.
-If we can make changes earlier we will.
-We will keep you updated on progess.
+We will keep you updated on progress.

 Why so long?

 Rolling out a new system for rubbish and recycling across our city is a big undertaking, but we’re up for the challenge.
 We want to introduce a service which is the best it can be and continue to help households to reduce waste.

 Before changes can occur we: